n0thhhing/zeon/README.md

 # Zig-Neon
-ARM Neon intrinsics implemented in pure zig!
+ARM64 Neon intrinsics implemented in pure zig!

 ## This project is still in production